 The Compensation Committee will determine the number of shares of common stock issuable pursuant to each stock option and the exercise or purchase price per share of each stock option, provided that the exercise price may not be less than the fair market value of the common stock on the date of the grant.
 Options will be exercisable at such time or times as determined by the Compensation Committee, and will expire no later than ten years from the date the option is granted.
 Options may be exercised either by paying the purchase price in cash or by any other method permitted by the Compensation Committee.
-The Program will terminate on May 22, 2017, the tenth anniversary of the date the stockholders approved the Program.

-Unless the Compensation Committee determines otherwise, when a recipient of an option terminates employment all of that individual's unvested options shall expire and terminate immediately (unless the Compensation Committee accelerates the vesting of the option), and vested options shall expire as follows: (a) all of the recipient's options that have not yet been exercised will terminate immediately upon a termination for cause (as defined in the Program); (b) if the recipient's employment terminates for reasons other than cause, death, disability, or retirement, the options will generally be exercisable for 60 days after termination; and (c) if the recipient's employment with the Company terminates due to death, disability, or retirement, then the options will terminate on the earlier of the first anniversary of the death, disability, or retirement or the expiration date of the options, if sooner.
-If the recipient of an option violates the terms of a confidentiality and noncompetition agreement with the Company during the 12-month period following termination of employment, then the recipient's options will terminate and the recipient may be required to repay the Company any gain recognized upon the exercise of any options during the 12 months preceding the violation.
+Unless the Compensation Committee determines otherwise, when a recipient of an option terminates employment all of that individual's unvested options shall expire and terminate, and vested options shall expire as follows: (a) immediately upon a termination for cause (as defined in the 2007 Program); (b) 60 days after termination if the recipient's employment terminates for reasons other than cause, death, disability, or retirement; and (c) the earlier of the first anniversary of the death, disability, or retirement or the expiration date of the options, if sooner.
+If the recipient of an option violates the terms of certain types of agreements with the Company (e.g. noncompetition agreements) during the 12-month period following termination of employment, then the recipient's options will terminate and the recipient may be required to repay the Company any gain recognized upon the exercise of any options during the 12 months preceding the violation.